errorception/redis-lock/README.md

 unlock();
 ```

-You might additionally want to wrap the `unlock` function in a promise, if you
-want to be notified when unlocking is complete.
+The `unlock` function is internally promisified, so you can `await` for when the lock is released.

 Possible pattern for use with `async`/`await`, with error bubbling, and reliable unlocking:
 ```javascript